ffcfalcos/Data-Structure-Project/README.md

 This is the general vision of the algorythm, see demonstration in this video : www.youtube.com/

 In a first time, we will only be interested in the algorithmic part of the project, so we execute it with a simple matrix 8x8, 1 pacman, and 1 monster.

 --> Release Version 1

 In a second time we will try the algorithm with the same matrix but with a second monster to check the optimization of the algoythm.

 --> Release Version 2

 We start to have a lot of function, let's create the environment by himselft.

 --> Release Version 3

 Now that we have a running algoythm on one type of matrix, let's try on a second one to see if it still work and if the complexity isn't too high.
 We create a 12x14 algorythm with 3 monsters (which is load automaticaly by the program) and we note that the program takes a while between each movement.
 So we optimized it.

 --> Release Version 4

-In the next version we have just created a menu to simplify the execution of the program --> Release Version 5
+In the next version we have just created a menu to simplify the execution of the program.

+--> Release Version 5

 In the next version we joined both matrix (12x14 and 8x8) in the same program.
-They can be selected in the menu --> Release Version 6
+They can be selected in the menu.

+--> Release Version 6

 In the 7th version we added super coins which sets off the super mode of the pacman.

 --> Release Version 7